JoshBot-Debug/SpriteRigger/README.md

 - [ ] Add compression/decompression layer
 - [ ] Add checksum per chunk for corruption detection
 - [ ] Support incremental save if necessary
+- [ ] Need to add Deferred deletion
+- [ ] Animation system store a raw pointer, this may pose a problem, may want to use Weak Handles (Generation IDs)

 ---